Former Vivendi boss begins appeal in Paris court

-PARIS (Reuters) - Jean-Marie Messier, the former boss of Vivendi (VIV.PA) who drove the media-and-telecom group to the brink of bankruptcy, began his appeal on Monday against a 2010 conviction for embezzlement and giving misleading information to shareholders.
+PARIS, Oct 28 (Reuters) - Jean-Marie Messier, the former boss of Vivendi who drove the media-and-telecom group to the brink of bankruptcy, began his appeal on Monday against a 2010 conviction for embezzlement and giving misleading information to shareholders.

 A Paris criminal court handed Messier a three-year suspended sentence and fined him 150,000 euros ($206,900) in the case.